pseudoincorrect/Bariot/Readme.md

 # BARIOT

-[IoT][IoT] / [IIoT][IIoT] Platform
+[IoT][iot] / [IIoT][iiot] Platform

 Bariot is a simple solution to send, manage, secure and visualize data from connected devices/machines.

 <br/>